 The Mission of Workforce Education is to educate students to be responsible, productive, competent contributors to the workforce.

-Career academies are small, personalized learning communities within a high school.
+Polk Career Academies are small, personalized learning communities within a high school.
 Students enter the academy through a voluntary process; they must apply and be accepted with parental knowledge and support.

 A career academy involves teachers from different subjects working together as a team.